Juha Leiviskä

-Juha Ilmari Leiviskä (born 17 March 1936 in Helsinki) is a prominent Finnish architect and designer.
-He is especially known for his churches and other sacral buildings.
+Juha Ilmari Leiviskä (17 March 1936 – 9 November 2023) was a Finnish architect and designer.
+He was especially known for his churches and other sacral buildings.

 Life and career

 The son of engineer Toivo Ilmari Leiviskä and teacher Sonja Jämsén-Astala, Leiviskä studied architecture at Helsinki University of Technology, qualifying as an architect in 1963.
 He established his own office in 1964, while also working as a teaching assistant at Helsinki University of Technology.

-Leiviskä also worked with architect Bertel Saarnio, and together they won the architectural competition for the Kouvola Town Hall (1964–68), regarded as one of the most significant public buildings in Finland during the 1960s, and brought much critical attention to the young architect.
+Leiviskä also worked with architect Bertel Saarnio, and together they won the architectural competition for the Kouvola Town Hall (1964–68), regarded as one of the most significant public buildings in Finland during the 1960s, brought much critical attention to the young architect.

 Leiviskä came to international attention during the 1970s, 1980s and 1990s with designs for churches in different parts of Finland, each employing a similar design language.
 His mature style combines the sensitivity to the dramatics of natural light of German Baroque churches, with compositional principles of Dutch De Stijl architecture of the 1920s, for instance in the way series of parallel, free-standing walls can define space yet deconstruct traditional notions of enclosure.

-Leiviskä has a joint architect's office in Helsinki with architect Vilhelm Helander - Vilhelm Helander, Juha Leiviskä arkkitehdit SAFA.
+Leiviskä had a joint architect's office in Helsinki with architect Vilhelm Helander - Vilhelm Helander, Juha Leiviskä arkkitehdit SAFA.

+Juha Leiviskä died on 9 November 2023, at the age of 87.

 Design

-An integral part of the architecture of Leiviskä's churches has been the lamps designed by the architect himself.
-Leiviskä has stated that his lighting fixtures are based on the principles developed by the Danish designer Poul Henningsen for his PH-lamps.
+An integral part of the architecture of Leiviskä's churches was the lamps designed by the architect himself.
+Leiviskä stated that his lighting fixtures are based on the principles developed by the Danish designer Poul Henningsen for his PH-lamps.
 The lamps have been taken up as part of the lamps sold by the Artek company, also responsible for marketing the lamps designed by Alvar Aalto.
-Pendant lamps by Leiviskä are also featured in the British Library in London, designed by the English architect sir Collin St John Wilson, whom Leiviskä knew personally.
+Pendant lamps by Leiviskä are also featured in the British Library in London, designed by the English architect Sir Collin St John Wilson, whom Leiviskä knew personally.

-Leiviskä has also designed the JCDecaux bus and tram stop shelters used by the Helsinki City Transport company.
+Leiviskä also designed the JCDecaux bus and tram stop shelters used by the Helsinki City Transport company.

 Quote

 Awards

 Leiviskä was made a member of the Royal Swedish Academy of Fine Arts in 1991.
-In 1992 he received Pro Finlandia Medal of the Order of the Lion of Finland, and was appointed as an 'Artist Professor' by the Finnish President.
+In 1992 he received Pro Finlandia Medal of the Order of the Lion of Finland, and was appointed an 'Artist Professor' by the Finnish President.
 In 1994 he was made an Honorary Fellow of the American Institute of Architects and awarded the Prince Eugen Medal the same year.
 He was awarded the prestigious Carlsberg Prize in architecture in 1995.
 In 1997 Leiviskä followed Alvar Aalto and Reima Pietilä in becoming the architecture Member of the Academy of Finland - thus bestowing on him the title of Akateemikko (Academician).
 In 2008 he was awarded the international Antonio Feltrinelli Prize by Accademia Nazionale dei Lincei, as well as RIBA International Fellowship.

-In 2020 Juha Leiviskä was awarded with The Daylight Award in Architecture, for his works of architecture that demonstrate a unique ability to make daylight an integral element of buildings.
+In 2020 Juha Leiviskä was awarded The Daylight Award in Architecture, for his works of architecture that demonstrate a unique ability to make daylight an integral element of buildings.